This uber-moist pumpkin cranberry bread is perfectly spiced, overloaded with craisins and pecans, and topped with a sweet caramel glaze.

 - Brown sugar

 - Powdered sugar

 - Whipping cream

 Combine dry ingredients: flour, sugar, baking soda, salt, cinnamon, ginger, and nutmeg in a bowl.

-In another bowl, combine the wet ingredients: pumpkin, oil, applesauce, eggs, and water.
+In another bowl, combine the wet ingredients for the pumpkin cranberry bread: pumpkin, oil, applesauce, eggs, and water.
 Mix well.

-Bake at 350 degrees for about an hour or until a toothpick inserted in the center comes out clean.
+Bake at 350 degrees for about an hour or until a toothpick inserted in the center of the pumpkin cranberry bread loaf comes out clean.